 '''

-SET OutputRoot.MQMD.CodedCharSetId = 500;
+SET OutputRoot.MOMD.CodedCharSetId = 500;

 SET OutputRoot.MQMD.Encoding = 785;

 SET OutputRoot.MQRFH2.CodedCharSetId = 500;

 SET OutputRoot.MQRFH2.Encoding = 785;

 '''

-The following example illustrates what you must do to modify a CWF message so that it can be passed from WebSphere Message Broker to IMS^{TM} on z/OS.
+The following example illustrates what you must do to modify a CWF message so that it can be passed from WebSphere Message Broker to $IMS^{TM}$ on $z/OS^{\mathbb{R}}$ .

 - 1. You have defined the input message in XML and are using an MQRFH2 header.
 Remove the header before passing the message to IMS. - 2.
 The message passed to IMS must have MQIIH header, and must be in the z/OS code page.
 This message is modeled in the MRM and has the name IMS1.
 Define the PIC X fields in this message as logical type string for conversions between EBCDIC and ASCII to take place.
-If they are logical type binary, no data conversion occurs; binary data is ignored when a CWF message is parsed by the MRM parser. - 3.
+If the fields are binary logical type, no data conversion occurs; binary data is ignored when a CWF message is parsed by the MRM parser. - 3.
 The message received from IMS is also defined in the MRM and has the name IMS2.
 Define the PIC X fields in this message as logical type string for conversions between EBCDIC and ASCII to take place.
-If they are logical type binary, no data conversion occurs; binary data is ignored when a CWF message is parsed by the MRM parser. - 4.
-Convert the reply message to the Windows code page.
+If the fields are binary logical type, no data conversion occurs; binary data is ignored when a CWF message is parsed by the MRM parser. - 4.
+Convert the reply message to the Windows® code page.
 The MQIIH header is retained on this message. - 5.
 You have created a message flow that contains the following nodes: : - a.
 The outbound flow, MQInput1 --> Compute1 --> MQOutput1. - b.
 The inbound flow, MQInput2 --> Compute2 --> MQOutput2. - 6.
-Code ESQL in Compute1 (outbound) node as follows, specifying the relevant MessageSet id.
+Code ESQL in Compute1 (outbound) node as follows, specifying the relevant MessageSet ID.
 This code shows the use of the default CWF physical layer name.
 You must use the name that matches your model definitions.
 If you specify an incorrect value, the broker fails with message BIP5431.

 '''

 -- Loop to copy message headers

 DECLARE I INTEGER 1;

 DECLARE J INTEGER CARDINALITY(InputRoot.[]);

 WHILE I < J - 1 DO

 SET OutputRoot.[I] = InputRoot.[I];

 SET I=I+1;

 END WHILE;

 SET OutputRoot.MQMD.CodedCharSetId = 500;

 SET OutputRoot.MQMD.Encoding = 785;

 SET OutputRoot.MQMD.Format = 'MQIMS

 SET OutputRoot.MQIIH.Version = 1;

 SET OutputRoot.MQIIH.StrucLength = 84;

 SET OutputRoot.MQIIH.Encoding = 785;

 SET OutputRoot.MQIIH.CodedCharSetId = 500;

 SET OutputRoot.MQIIH.Format = 'MQIMSVS ';

 SET OutputRoot.MQIIH.Flags = 0;

 SET OutputRoot.MQIIH.LTermOverride = '

 SET OutputRoot.MQIIH.MFSMapName = '

-SET OutputRoot.MQIIH.ReplyToFormat = 'MQIMSVS';
+SET OutputRoot.MQIIH.ReplyToFormat = 'MQIMSVS

 SET OutputRoot.MQIIH.Authenticator = '

 SET OutputRoot.MQIIH.TranState = ' ';

-SET OutputRoot.MQIIH.CommitMode = '0';
+SET OutputRoot.MQIIH.CommitMode = '0'

 SET OutputRoot.MQIIH.SecurityScope = 'C';

 SET OutputRoot.MQIIH.Reserved = ' ';

-SET OutputRoot.MRM.e elen08 = 30;
+SET OutputRoot.MRM.e_elen08 = 30;

 SET OutputRoot.MRM.e elen09 = 0;

-SET OutputRoot.MRM.e_string08 = InputBody.e_string01;
+SET OutputRoot.MRM.e string08 = InputBody.e string01;

-SET OutputRoot.MRM.e_binary02 = X'31323334353637383940';
+SET OutputRoot.MRM.e binary02 = X'31323334353637383940';

-SET OutputRoot.Properties.MessageDomain = 'MRM';

 SET OutputRoot.Properties.MessageSet = 'DHCJ0EG072001';

 SET OutputRoot.Properties.MessageType = 'IMS1';

-SET OutputRoot.Properties.MessageFormat = 'CWF1';
+SET OutputRoot.Properties.MessageFormat = 'Binary1';

 '''

-Note the use of a variable, J, that is initialized to the value of the cardinality of the existing headers in the message.
-This is more efficient than calculating the cardinality on each iteration of the loop, which happens if you code the following WHILE statement:
+The use of a variable, J, that is initialized to the value of the cardinality of the existing headers in the message, is more efficient than calculating the cardinality on each iteration of the loop, which happens if you code the following WHILE statement: